 Who should attend?
 People who manage a team or projects across countries or continents.
 People who need to work across more than one site.
 Professionals who work with clients, or sell to them, remotely.
-People facing budget cuts.
+People facing travel restrictions cuts.
 People who need to build trust and engage others.
 Teleworkers.
 People who need to do more with less.
 If that’s you, then:

-Sign up now to make sure you don’t miss out:
+Sign up now to make sure you don’t miss out.

 But it doesn’t need to be like this!